neelsoumya/getting-_started_data_science/README.md

 # getting-_started_data_science

 Resources to get started in data science and teach yourself data science.
-These resources are suitable for students in low and medium income countries (LMIC).
+These resources are suitable for students in low and medium income countries (LMICs).

 These resources give you the absolute basics to teach yourself data science at home.
 I assume you have a basic computer, an internet connection and a drive to learn.